adgt/pulsemaker/README.md

 ## Getting Started
 ### Installation

-Installation currently requires a development installation (PyPI packages coming soon).
 Tested with JupyterLab 2, so may not work in JupyterLab 3 just yet.

+To install use pip:

+    $ pip install pulsemaker

-For a development installation (requires npm),
+For a development installation (requires [Node.js](https://nodejs.org) and [Yarn version 1](https://classic.yarnpkg.com/)),

     $ git clone https://github.com/adgt/pulsemaker.git
     $ cd pulsemaker